maizzle/maizzle.com/content/privacy.md

 We only provide them with the Data they need to carry out the services we assign to them, and we require that they do not use your Data for any other purpose.
 These third parties act only within the limits and in accordance with our instructions and are contractually bound to ensure the same level of security and confidentiality of your Data as we do and to comply with applicable regulations.
 These third parties have all sent us a GDPR certificate of compliance detailing their compliance.

-**We may share Data with** :
+**We share Data with** :

-1.Email Octopus, Three Hearts Digital Ltd, 86-90 Paul Street, London, EC2A 4NE, UK.
+_Email Octopus - Three Hearts Digital Ltd, 86-90 Paul Street, London, EC2A 4NE, UK_

 ### Data Transfer